will-wow/ramda-talk-old/deck/deck.md

 Quickly, I want to explain what’s going on up here.
 For those who haven’t seen quite this syntax before, these are typescript type declarations for function signatures.
 The first one describes a function that takes two numbers, x and y, and returns a number.
 The second describes a function that takes one number, x, and returns a function that takes one number and returns a number.

 Given that, we can talk about currying.
-Currying is a technique (named after the mathematician Haskell Curry, and not the delicious food) that says that if you have a function that takes two arguments, like the first signature, and you pass one argument in, you get back a function like the second signature - it keeps the first argument in memory, takes the second argument, and then does whatever it’s supposed to do.
+Currying is a technique (named after the mathematician Haskell Curry, and not the delicious food) that says that if you have a function that takes two arguments, like the first signature, and you pass one argument in, you get back a function, like in the second signature.
+It keeps the first argument in memory, takes the second argument, and then does whatever it’s supposed to do.
 Currying is really similar to partial application, which you may have used with something like lodash dot partial.

 Put another way, if add is curried, both add(1, 2) and add(1)(2) work the same way.
 Does that make sense to everybody?